Customizing your purchase buttons

 Changing the Appearance

-All E-junkie button codes provide an image reference, which looks like and can be customized by one of the following:
+All E-junkie button codes include a button image URL, which looks like one of the following examples and can be customized like so:

 You can replace the

-https://www.e-junkie.com/something.gif part with your own image's URL OR you can simply replace the whole
+https://www.e-junkie.comhttps://www.e-junkie.com/ej/something.gifpart with the URL of your own image, OR you can simply replace the whole

-<img.../> tag with text if you don't want an image button.
+<img.../>tag with link text if you don't want an image button.

 You can replace the